 The second half of this line is where we find out how critical our speaker is of religious ritual.
 Before this, we might have thought he was just missing those passing-bells, wishing they had some at the front to honor the soldiers.
 And the way the line sets it up (giving us "mockeries," then having us find out that those mockeries include prayers and bells) makes the line that much more shocking, and lets us know that our speaker is really going to let it rip.
 Religious rituals as mockeries?
 Owen sure isn't pulling any punches here.

-Nor any voice of mourning save the choirs, –The shrill, demented choirs of wailing shells; (6-7)
+The shrill, demented choirs of wailing shells; (6-7)